AdamSobieski/Narratology/README.md

 How might the processing and comprehension of stories' [fabulae](https://en.wikipedia.org/wiki/Fabula_and_syuzhet) relate to other existing techniques for processing and analyzing various other kinds of chronologically-sorted sequences of events, e.g., [complex event processing](https://en.wikipedia.org/wiki/Complex_event_processing)?

-In these regards, extensible [knowledge-graph](https://en.wikipedia.org/wiki/Knowledge_graph) approaches to representing events and processing such streams of events are of interest.

 ### Complex Stateful Systems

 Representing systems' [states](https://en.wikipedia.org/wiki/State_(computer_science)) is of fundamental importance to computer science.
 Contemporary possibilities, in these regards, include uses of [graph nodes](https://en.wikipedia.org/wiki/Vertex_(graph_theory)), [knowledge graphs](https://en.wikipedia.org/wiki/Knowledge_graph), and [embedding vectors](https://en.wikipedia.org/wiki/Embedding_(machine_learning)).